2008 United States House of Representatives elections in Texas: District 6

+Predictions

 District 7

 Incumbent Republican John Culberson faced Democratic businessman Michael Skelly in this Houston area district.
 CQ Politics considered this race 'Leans Republican'.

 Culberson won a surprisingly modest 59% of the vote in 2006 in what is otherwise a normally strong Republican district.
 He was still favored to win in 2008, given the 2006 anti-Republican trend and the normally Republican voting trend of this mainly suburban district, which is among the most affluent in the nation.
 Skelly, a former executive of Horizon Wind Energy, earned an MBA from Harvard after serving in the Peace Corps.
 He currently serves on Houston Mayor Bill White's Green Building Advisory Committee.

 The district, which was once represented by former President George H. W. Bush, includes much of heavily Republican west Houston—such as River Oaks, Uptown and Upper Kirby, Memorial/Spring Branch area, and the island cities of Bellaire, West University Place, and Jersey Village, as well as many unincorporated areas of northwest Harris County including a large chunk of the Cypress-Fairbanks area.
 The district also includes the heavily Democratic Neartown area.
 No Democrat has served this district since 1966, before the district was based in its current location.

+Predictions

 District 8

 Republican Kevin Brady of The Woodlands represents a strongly GOP district centered on the northern suburbs and exurbs of Houston and Beaumont as well as the Huntsville and Lake Livingston areas, winning two thirds of the vote in 2004 and 2006.
 The district was expected to remain in Republican hands; no Democrat has won this district 1978.
 Brady won the 2008 primary and faced Democrat Kent Hargett.

+Predictions

 District 9

 Sophomore Democrat Al Green was not expected to face a serious challenge in 2008 for his heavily Democratic district, which is situated in southwest Houston and includes Houston's Southside, as well as the Mission Bend and Alief areas (which have large Asian-American populations) and several heavily black and Hispanic northeastern neighborhoods of Missouri City.
 He was elected by a 3 to 1 margin in 2004 after defeating displaced incumbent Congressman and fellow Democrat Chris Bell in the primary (Bell was moved out of his previous district in the controversial 2003 redistricting engineered by then-House Majority Leader Tom DeLay), and won a second term unopposed in 2006.
 Green was renominated, while no Republicans ran in the 2008 primary.

+Predictions

 District 10

-Incumbent Republican nominee Michael McCaul of Austin was challenged by Democratic nominee Larry Joe Doherty, a legal ethics attorney and former TV courtroom judge.
+Incumbent Republican nominee Michael McCaul of Austin was challenged by Democratic nominee Larry Joe Doherty, a legal ethics attorney and former TV courtroom judge, who had defeated Dan Grant in the primary.
 CQ Politics considered this race 'Republican Favored'.
 In 2006, McCaul won only 55% of the vote against Democratic challenger, Ted Ankrum, and Libertarian Michael Badnarik.

 This Republican-leaning district stretches from north Austin into Brenham traveling all the way to several far western and northwestern suburbs of Houston.